Ethiopia has national parks like Awash and Bale Mountains. Conservation efforts protect unique biodiversity.

 Waste management has challenges.
 Formal recycling infrastructure is very little.

-Engage with Ethiopian culture respectfully for a positive support for local heritage.
+Engage with Ethiopian culture respectfully for a positive contribution to local heritage.

 Learning basic Amharic phrases deepens interactions.
 Even simple words like 'Selam' and 'Amesegenalehu' signal genuine respect.

-Always ask for permission before photographing individuals, especially children.
+Always ask for permission before photographing individuals, for kids especially.
 Be prepared for requests for small payments.

 Observe silence and maintain a respectful demeanor inside religious sites.

-Research and pick accommodation providers and tour operators that demonstrate a commitment to environmental protection, local employment, and sustainable tourism practices.
+Research and pick accommodation providers and tour operators that demonstrate a commitment to environmental protection, local job creation, and responsible tourism practices.

 Research and opt for accommodation providers that demonstrate a pledge to ecological protection and responsible tourism.